GreptimeTeam/docs/docs/contributor-guide/metasrv/selector.md

 ### LoadBasedSelector

-The `LoadBasedSelector` load value is determined by the number of regions on each `Datanode`; fewer regions indicate lower load, and `LoadBasedSelector` prioritizes selecting low-load `Datanodes`.
+The `LoadBasedSelector` load value is determined by the number of regions on each `Datanode`, fewer regions indicate lower load, and `LoadBasedSelector` prioritizes selecting low-load `Datanodes`.

 ### RoundRobinSelector [default]
 `RoundRobinSelector` selects `Datanode`s in a round-robin fashion.
 It is recommended and the default option in most cases.
 If you're unsure which to choose, it's usually the right choice.